Skip to main content

 PROCESSING AND NOTIFICATION

-Appeals are reviewed by a representative of the Office of the Registrar and Academic Records with support from an Appeals Committee which includes representation from Academic Advising, Accounts Receivable, Financial Aid, Disability Resource Center, International, and Veterans departments.
+Appeals are reviewed by a representative of the Office of the Registrar and Academic Records with support from an Appeals Committee which includes representation from Academic Advising, Accounts Receivable, Financial Aid, Accessibility and Disability Services, International, and Veterans departments.
 The decision is emailed to the SLCC Bruinmail account within 2-4 weeks.

 Submit an Appeal